Not Accepting Guests

 I smile a lot and talk a lot.
 I can be sarcastic and my sense of humor is on the dry side - Russian background combined with years of British comedy conditioning.
 I'm organized, reliable, and have a good memory, but the downside of that is that it's hard for me to deal with change and uncertainty.
 I was once described as "very peculiar about everything."

 Everyone is against generalization and categorization in this age of individualism, but I actually really like generalizing.
 Basically my whole career is built on trying to sort people into groups, to find out why certain groups do certain things, and how to best help them.
 I find that this actually helps me understand individuals better.
-It also, believe it or not, helps me appreciate the people that have truly broken out of their environmental predictors - CouchSurfing is full of such people, the fact of inviting "strangers" into our homes is very unusual for most of our societies in itself.
+It also, believe it or not, helps me appreciate the people that have truly broken out of their environmental predictors - CouchSurfing is full of such people, the fact of inviting "strangers" into our homes is very unusual for most of our societies.

 I believe that hosting is a community service.
 You do it because you want to, because you are excited about your guests, and because you understand the hardships of travel and want to give travelers a comfortable place to rest, recuperate, eat, clean up, check email, do laundry, etc. You also do it because you fundamentally trust people and operate under the assumption that nobody is going to steal anything from you or hurt you.